mindspore-lab/mindcv/configs/halonet/README.md

-# ConvNeXt
+# HaloNet
 > [Scaling Local Self-Attention for Parameter Effificient Visual Backbones](https://arxiv.org/abs/2103.12731)

 ## Introduction

-​		Researchers from Google Research and UC Berkeley have developed a new model of self-attention that can outperform standard baseline models and even high-performance convolutional models.[[1](https://github.com/mindspore-lab/mindcv/diffs/0?base_sha=308825d43f92ea20ccae08b7f388948349664596&branch=6ed77368429ac1b6e6586d8cfcd27c476e6e214f&commentable=true&head_user=xjtu-fgh&name=6ed77368429ac1b6e6586d8cfcd27c476e6e214f&pull_number=713&qualified_name=6ed77368429ac1b6e6586d8cfcd27c476e6e214f&sha1=308825d43f92ea20ccae08b7f388948349664596&sha2=5dcde6e357c4ea1f885474d3f2775d34f25d70b8&short_path=d3e159c&unchanged=expanded&w=false#references)]
+​		Researchers from Google Research and UC Berkeley have developed a new model of self-attention that can outperform standard baseline models and even high-performance convolutional models.[[1](#references)]
 ​		Blocked Self-Attention：The whole input image is divided into multiple blocks and self-attention is applied to each block.However, if only the information inside the block is considered each time, it will inevitably lead to the loss of information.Therefore, before calculating the SA, a haloing operation is performed on each block, i.e., outside of each block, the information of the original image is used to padding a circle, so that the sensory field of each block can be appropriately larger and focus on more information.
 ​		Down Sampling：In order to reduce the amount of computation, each block is sampled separately, and then attentions are performed on this sampled information to reach the effect of down sampling.